awslabs/aws-athena-query-federation/athena-federation-sdk/README.md

 1. **throttle_max_delay_ms** - (Default: 1000ms) This is the max delay between calls.
 You can derive TPS by dividing it into 1000ms.
 1. **throttle_decrease_factor** - (Default: 0.5) This is the factor by which we reduce our call rate.
 1. **throttle_increase_ms** - (Default: 10ms) This is the rate at which we decrease the call delay.

+### Predicate Pushdown

+The SDK has functionality to allow connectors to handle filters (.e.g `colA > 10`), complex expressions (.e.g `colB IN ("string1", "string2") AND colC <> ""`), certain aggregations (.e.g `MAX(colE)`), order by clauses (.e.g `ORDER BY colC DESC, colA ASC`), and limits (.e.g `LIMIT 500`).
+How this works is the query engine asks a connector what pushdowns it can support, via the `MetadataHandler::doGetDataSourceCapabilities` method.
+The connector returns the type of pushdowns it promises it can execute.
+Then, when processing splits, the engine will send down a Constraints object with data that reflects the promised pushdown functionality in the `RecordHandler::readWithConstraint` method.
+The connector is then responsible for pushing down the contents of the Constraints object to the underlying data source.
+This way, the engine does not need to do all the extra work of reading in unfiltered data and processing predicates and clauses that a connector is already able to do.

+Supporting and implementing some or all of the possible pushdowns will reduce the data scanned by Athena and also reduce the query execution runtime, when compared to implementations that do not support these pushdowns.

 ## License